-Watching popular French TV shows on Netflix and Amazon is an excellent way to gain cultural fluency while honing vocabulary and listening skills.
+Watching popular French shows on Netflix and Amazon is an excellent way to gain cultural fluency while honing vocabulary and listening skills.

 Netflix originals will stick around, but watch the rest while you can, because content disappears as licensing agreements expire.